schmendrik/OrgClockTray/README.md

         (add-hook 'org-clock-out-hook 'current-clock-time-to-file)

 2. Download the OrgClockTray release [here](https://github.com/schmendrik/OrgClockTray/releases).
-3. Put a shortcut to OrgClockTray into your Startup folder (optional).
+3. Optional: Put a shortcut to OrgClockTray.exe into your Startup folder.
-4. Test: clock in and watch OrgClockTray display the time in a tray icon.
+4. Test: Clock-in and watch OrgClockTray display the time in a tray icon.

-Note: By default, OrgClockTray reads from a file named '.task', which is located in your .emacs.d directory.
+Note: By default, OrgClockTray reads from a file named `.task`, which is located in your `~/.emacs.d/` directory.
 You can modify the file path in the lisp code to export the time to another file path, which you'll need to pass to OrgClockTray as a command line argument.